genny-project/alyson-v7/README.md

 ### What Has Changed
 The previous version used json files called 'layouts' to describe component structures, which were then converted to React Element trees.

 This version aims to removes the dependance on a predefined layout.
-The Backend sends **Base Entities**, **Asks**, and **Links** to the Frontend, then, starting from one root Base Entity, it recursively renders the entire component tree.
+The Backend sends **Base Entities**, **Question Sets**, and **Links** to the Frontend, then, starting from one root Base Entity, it recursively renders the entire component tree.

 ### What Does This Affect
 Instead of defining each page, and navigating between them to change the display, the Backend only needs to add, remove, or change **Base Entities** or the **Links** between **Base Entities**.